 Granted that people were more used to being naked in the public baths than we are today, Cyril’s theological point was that baptism effects a new creation.
 Paradise is restored.
 If sin is about being ashamed before God and others, baptism makes one unashamed to be naked before God and others.
 Clothing serves to conceal shame.
 At the most important moment of Christian life—our baptism—we are (or were once upon a time) naked before God.

-The Orthodox Church continues to baptize adults partially naked; they may wear bathing suits or a simple white covering.
+The Orthodox Church continues to baptize adults at least partially naked; they may wear bathing suits, underwear, or a simple white covering.
 Babies are baptized naked with full immersion, as in this Russian Orthodox baptism.

 Nakedness in Prayer